yoshizzle/developers-1/_guides/python-guide.md

 #### Generating OAuth Tokens

+Skip this section if you'd rather just use a personal access token.

 If you need to generate an OAuth token using a client ID and client secret (as you would in an application where you manage Linodes for a user) use the LinodeLoginClient.
 This requires you to have set up an OAuth application at {{ site.login_root }}.